-Are you sitting there in quiet moment, worrying, ‘my child is narcissistic?’
-If you are, you’re not alone and please don’t feel bad.
-Narcissism is around pretty much everywhere you look.
+Are you sitting there in a quiet moment, worrying, “My child is narcissistic?”
+If you are, you’re not alone, and please don’t feel bad.
+Narcissism is pretty much everywhere you look.
 Sometimes we even look up to narcissistic people.
-They’re the go getters with high self esteem that take no prisoners.
-But is narcissism all it’s cracked up to be and if you’re a parent, should you be concerned if you child is showing narcissistic traits.
+They’re the go-getters with high self-esteem who take no prisoners.
+But is narcissism all it’s cracked up to be, and if you’re a parent, should you be concerned if your child is showing narcissistic traits?
 If so, what should you do about it?
-Well, we’ll get to that later but to start let me illustrate what narcissism really is in a couple of real life examples.
+Well, we’ll get to that later, but to start, let me illustrate what narcissism really is with a couple of real-life examples.

-Most people are aware that King Jong Un, the young leader of North Korea likes to play with possible nuclear war, like your two year old plays with dump trucks.
-For a moment though, I’d like to talk about his dad, the ‘Dear Leader’ Kim Jong lL.
+Most people are aware that King Jong Un, the young leader of North Korea, likes to play with the possibility of nuclear war, like your two-year-old plays with dump trucks.
+For a moment, though, I’d like to talk about his dad, the “Dear Leader,” Kim Jong il.
 Why?
-Well because he was generally considered to have a host of personality disorders, including narcissistic personality disorder defined in DSM as, an ‘individual who is excessively preoccupied with issues of personal adequacy, power, prestige and vanity.‘
+Well, because he was generally considered to have a host of personality disorders, including narcissistic personality disorder, defined in the DSM as an “individual who is excessively preoccupied with issues of personal adequacy, power, prestige, and vanity.”

-Kim Jong IL was, until a few years ago the dearly departed leader of North Korea (late 2011).
-I must confess, I didn’t really know much about him other than the fact that he dressed like a Beatle from the 1960’s.
-My ignorance remained until I watched a great documentary here recently, called the ‘Vice Guide to North Korean Film Madness.’
-You see apparently, the ‘Great General’ was fabulous at absolutely everything and none more so, than film.
+Kim Jong il became the dearly departed leader of North Korea in late 2011; I must confess, I didn’t really know much about him other than the fact that he dressed like a Beatle from the 1960s.
+My ignorance remained until I watched a great documentary here recently called the “Vice Guide to North Korean Film Madness.”
+You see, apparently, the “Great General” was fabulous at absolutely everything, and none more so than film.

-He loved slasher films and monster films and became so entranced with watching films in one of his seven private theaters, that he really wanted to start making his own.
-But there was a problem, no one knew how to make a film.
-Well, that would be a significant hurdle for most people but not for the Kim Jong IL.
-Nothing could be allowed to stand in the way of the the Great General’s ambition, so he simply got his goons to kidnap people to make his film.
+He loved slasher films and monster films and became so entranced with watching films in one of his seven private theatres that he really wanted to start making his own.
+But there was a problem: no one knew how to make a film.
+Well, that would be a significant hurdle for most people, but not for Kim Jong il.
+Nothing could be allowed to stand in the way of the Great General’s ambition, so he simply got his goons to kidnap people to make his film.

-As you can imagine, every moment of Kim Jong IL’s life included somebody who was fawning over him, telling him how wonderful and important he was.
-His father, Kim IL Sung, who reigned for some 46 years before him had been doted on by the whole of North Korea and just as they doted on the father, they also doted on the son.
-He was denied nothing and as he grew up he came to believe he was a perfect architect, great film maker, superb cheese maker and the list goes on.
-He gave himself 20,000 titles that fed his feeling of self-importance.
+As you can imagine, every moment of Kim Jong Il’s life included somebody who was fawning over him, telling him how wonderful and important he was.
+His father, Kim Il Sung, who reigned for some 46 years before him, had been doted on by the whole of North Korea, and just as they doted on the father, they also doted on the son.
+He was denied nothing, and as he grew up, he came to believe he was a perfect architect, a great film maker, a superb cheese maker, and the list goes on.
+He gave himself 20,000 titles that fed his sense of self-importance.
 He would have performances put on that would rival any Olympic opening ceremony, with over 150,000 athletes performing for him.
-On the occasion of the documentary, there were a huge group of avid viewers of about….hmm, 10 other people.
-Meanwhile with no electricity and little food, the rest of his population slowly starved.
+On the occasion of the documentary, there was a huge group of avid viewers—about, hmm, 10 other people.
+Meanwhile, with no electricity and little food, the rest of his population slowly starved.

-How is someone like Kim Jong IL created?
+My child is narcissistic: How is someone like Kim Jong Il created?

-But I think that’s an erroneous assumption because many of the ways we have been told to relate to kids does, in my view, create these very same narcissistic personality traits.
-Not as extreme of course and granted, it’s not intentional at all.
+But I think that’s an erroneous assumption because many of the ways we have been told to relate to kids do, in my view, create these very same narcissistic personality traits.
+Not as extreme of course, and granted, it’s not intentional at all.
 In fact, if many of the parents doing it knew, I’d have no doubt they’d reverse course immediately.
-After all, there isn’t a parent I’ve met yet, who doesn’t truly care and love their child and want to do what’s best for them.
+After all, there isn’t a parent I’ve met yet who doesn’t truly care and love their child and want to do what’s best for them.

 Let’s look at our celebrities – Justin Beiber anyone?